RegardsOss/RegardsOss.github.io/_docs/getting-started/swarm.md

 Moreover, we display the number of running containers and the number of expected ones.
 In this exemple everything is fine (`[RUNNING]	25/25`).
 The current state of these containers is also important.
 You need to wait 5 to 15 minutes to see if containers succeed to boot, some containers are waiting to others so they usually crash in that short period if there is some files unwritable, COTS not accessible...

+> The number of running services depends of your inventory.
+You may see less actives services than this exemple, but the `[RUNNING]	X/X` must equals 100%.
+{: .tip .info}

-Let's see how I can debug some microservice.
+Now, let's see how you can debug some microservice.
 First, let's remove the elasticsearch:

 ```bash